samie820/webpack/README.md

-# webpack
+# GDG webpack demo

-A webpack demo for the GDG devfest Abuja
+The webpack demo for my talk at the GDG Devfest Abuja.